crabnebula-dev/tauri-fuzz/README.md

-# Fuzzy prototype
+# Tauri-Fuzzer

-Fuzzer prototype to use for Tauri applications
+Tauri-Fuzzer is used to fuzz Tauri applications

 ## Architecture